thisisjofrank/game-tutorial-stage-4-starter/README.md

   console.log("⚠️ Continuing without database (some features may not work)");
 }

-// CORS middleware for API requests app.use(async (context, next) => {
+// NEW: Update the middleware to handle CORS for API requests app.use(async (context, next) => {
   context.response.headers.set("Access-Control-Allow-Origin", "*");
   context.response.headers.set(